-The U.S. health system typically treats sickness, with the responsibility of maintaining wellness resting on the individual.
+The U.S. health system typically treats sickness and leaves the responsibility of maintaining wellness on the individual.
 While your health insurance isn’t likely to pay for that yoga retreat, you can use your FSA and HSA to pay for other wellness products like acupressure pads, allergy medication, and other items that will help keep you out of the doctor’s office.
 You can always search a full list of eligble expenses on Lively's website and purchase items directly from the HSAstore.com or FSAstore.com.

 Every household should have these basic wellness items.
 Due to the CARES act, signed into law on March 27, 2020, you can now use your FSA and HSA money to pay for over-the-counter medications without a prescription.

 The CARES act also added menstrual care to the list of qualified medical expenses for which you can use your FSA and HSA contributions.
 These items include:

 If you have a little one at home, you’ll be pleased to know that some of the supplies you’re stocking up on are eligible for reimbursement through your FSA or HSA, including: